On this page

 Prior to taking or sending medicines overseas and/or bringing medicines into Australia please refer to the Therapeutic Goods Administration and Medicare Australia for further information.

 I need a particular medicine but the doctor refuses to prescribe it for me.
-Can he be made to?
+Can they be made to?

-No. It is the professional decision of a doctor as to what he (or she) will or won’t prescribe for a patient.
-If your doctor decides not to prescribe a medicine for you, it is based on his clinical judgment of your particular case.
+No. It is the professional decision of a doctor as to what they will or won’t prescribe for a patient.
+If your doctor decides not to prescribe a medicine for you, it is based on their clinical judgment of your particular case.

 By law, a doctor may not issue a prescription for a medicine in a quantity or for a purpose that does not accord with recognised therapeutic standards of what is appropriate in the circumstances.

-In some circumstances a doctor may have conditions imposed on his authority or registration that prohibit him or her from prescribing certain medicines.
+In some circumstances a doctor may have conditions imposed on their authority or registration that prohibit them from prescribing certain medicines.
 Additionally, some medications may only be prescribed by certain specialists.

-My doctor has told me that the Health Department won't let him prescribe the medicine I need.
+My doctor has told me that the Health Department won't let them prescribe the medicine I need.
 Why?

 Often this means that Medicare Australia has advised the doctor that the medicine requested in your particular case will not be subsidised under the Pharmaceutical Benefits Scheme (PBS).
 If this is the case, the doctor may write you a private prescription for the medicine but you will need to pay the full cost.

 Some doctors do not have an authority to prescribe certain types of medicines (such as strong pain killers) to any patients.
-If this is the case and your doctor thinks that you should have this medicine, he (or she) will need to refer you to another doctor to prescribe it for you.
+If this is the case and your doctor thinks that you should have this medicine, they will need to refer you to another doctor to prescribe it for you.

-I don't need my medicine any more but the pharmacist told me the Health Department won't let him take it back or give me a refund for it.
+I don't need my medicine any more but the pharmacist told me the Health Department won't let them take it back or give me a refund for it.
 Why?

 It is illegal for a pharmacist to re-dispense medicine that has already been dispensed to another patient.
 You should place your unwanted medicines in a Return of Unwanted Medicines (RUM) bin which can be found in most pharmacies.